 Table of Contents

-Isometric resistance exercise is when the length of the muscle remains constant.
+Isometric exercises, on the other hand, challenge your muscles without any joint movement and the length of the muscle remains consistent.
 The resistance is due to the force of gravity.
 It is often referred to as ‘static strength training’ as the person only holds a certain position rather than moving.
-Such types of exercises are often done in physiotherapy.
-Examples include yoga, gymnastics, etc.

 Blood Pressure Effects of the Valsalva Maneuver